rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/setattribute.md

   }
 },
 ```
-Here we are saying that the property `nickname` can only be mutated if `SETATTRIBUTE` is paired with `BURN` in the same batch call, and `BURN` remark matches provided condition (condition validation is up to a consolidator)
+Here we are saying that the property `nickname` can only be mutated if `SETPROPERTY` is paired with `BURN` in the same batch call, and `BURN` remark matches provided condition (condition validation is up to a consolidator)

 ## Logic